 This phrase encourages the prospect to work with you to finish the transaction.
-It feels collaborative and mindful of their time.
+It feels collaborative and at the same time considerate of their time.

 “What’s the next step?” and “When should we start?”

-This related questions assume that there must be a next step, and encourages the customer to make a progressive decision.
+These related questions assume that there must be a next step, and that encourages the customer to make a progressive decision.

 “Where should I send this contract?” and “Would you prefer to pay by credit card, cash, or check?”

-These are powerful ‘trial closes’ that assume simple pertinent facts: the contract is ready to be signed and the product, loan, or policy is purchased.
+These are powerful ‘trial closes’ that assume simple pertinent facts: 1. the contract is ready to be signed, and 2. the product, loan, or policy is purchased.

-Tie with shirt?
-Rims with car?
-Mixing-and-matching products, if done in an enjoyable and engaging way, can feel like a strong value proposition and convenience for new prospects and existing clients.
+Tie with a shirt?
+Rims with a car?
+Mixing-and-matching, bundling, and packaging-related products, if done in an enjoyable and engaging way, can feel like a strong value proposition and convenience for new prospects and existing clients.

 “This has been a very popular product; however, a lot of clients are now requesting…”